 Virtual private networks (VPNs) are a popular way to give employees remote access to their organization’s private servers.
 By creating secure connections between remote machines and your servers, VPNs solve some very important problems.
-They prevent hackers from finding and entering your servers, while allowing your employees to securely access corporate files and applications from anywhere.
+For one, they prevent hackers from finding and entering your servers, while allowing your employees to securely access corporate files and applications from anywhere.
+Here's why it's a good idea to apply 2FA on VPN connections.

 Why add 2FA to VPN connections?

-However, VPNs are not a perfect solution.
-For one, VPNs are common targets of specific security threats, such as phishing and spear phishing attacks.
+While VPNs do secure remote access to an extent, they are vulnerable.
+For example, VPNs are common targets of specific security threats, such as phishing and spear phishing attacks.
 For example, an attacker sends a legitimate-looking email to one of your employees, and invites them to log into their account.
 Via a link in the email, you invite the employee to update their information, pay a bill, consult their messages, etc. The hacker only has to wait for the unsuspecting employee to enter their username and password to get access to the network.

 Once in possession of valid credentials, the attacker can connect to your VPN as a legitimate user, gain full access to your network, and steal information or cause other types of damage.